 Redesign the program to maximize the use of indexed data, redesign table structures to match the requirements of the programs by building indexes, and make use of temporary tables.

-5- Network errors or inefficient network structure Priority: Medium
+5- Missing or corrupt indexes Priority: Medium

 Problem identification: